sky-guide/backend-test/README.md

 ## TASK

-Match design on /page/index and /page/show/[page_name] pages according to the image provided.
+* Match design on /page/index and /page/show/[page_name] pages according to the image provided.
-Make columns of the tables sortable.
+* Make columns of the tables sortable.
+ * We have provided two JSON feeds in order for easier integration of data into a JS app
+  * /page/show.json for all pages
+  * /page/show/[page_name].json for specific page versions

 Preferably your solution should use AngularJS and SASS frameworks but this is not a hard requirement.